carlwirth/hangman/README.md

 # hangman

 - Greetings and welcome.
-This was a project assignment for my JavaScript class.
+- This was a project assignment for my JavaScript class.

 Prerequisites
-- Copy my code into your Visual Studio Code file.
+- Copy my code into a fresh Visual Studio Code folder.
 - Name it hangman.

 Getting Started / Deployment